hasura/ndc-sdk-typescript/README.md

 This SDK is mostly analogous to the Rust SDK, except where necessary.

-All functions of the Connector interface are analogous to their Rust counterparts, with the addition of `get_configuration_schema` which does exactly what it sounds like.
+All functions of the Connector interface are analogous to their Rust counterparts, with the addition of `get_raw_configuration_schema` which does exactly what it sounds like.

 ## Installing